 To receive full compensation for traumatic brain injury, you’ll need to consult with a knowledgeable personal injury lawyer.
 The damages you receive will cover your medical bills and compensate you for loss of wages and emotional trauma.

-If you are interested in learning more about our traumatic brain injury legal services, please contact our Grand Rapids law firm at (616) 459-5344.
+If you are interested in learning more about our Grand Rapids law firm at (616) 459-5344.
 Attorney Jerry Beurkens fights aggressively to protect the rights of victims and their families.
+Call today to schedule a consultation., please contact our